moranenzo/TIPE-Contactless-Smart-Cards/exps/22 11 29 Demodulation experimentation/report.md

 <h3>3.
 Observations</h3>
 <p>
-    I plotted the voltage recovered after the demodulator, as well as the input voltage to the demodulator, over time.
+    We plotted the voltage recovered after the demodulator, as well as the input voltage to the demodulator, over time.
 It can be observed that the former accurately corresponds to the demodulation of the latter, with negligible time delay.
 </p>

 <h2>Results</h2>
 <p>
     The demodulation system accurately demodulated the voltage.
-I successfully retrieved the modulating signal, which indicates that this demodulator system is well-suited to our needs and can be used for future experiments.
+We successfully retrieved the modulating signal, which indicates that this demodulator system is well-suited to our needs and can be used for future experiments.
 </p>